jordandraper/CS-Resources/Data Science.md

 Remember, "the best" book can vary greatly depending on a person's existing knowledge base, learning style, and what exactly they want to get out of the book.
 Each of these books has its own strengths and would be "the best" for different types of learners or different learning objectives.
 It's always a good idea to look at several resources to see which aligns best with your personal learning goals.

-### Math
+#### Math

 1. The "Mathematics for Machine Learning" book covers essentials for machine learning but assumes a firm background in probability theory, multivariate calculus, and linear algebra.

-2. Studying foundational mathematical topics in isolation can leave gaps in understanding their application to machine learning.
+        Studying foundational mathematical topics in isolation can leave gaps in understanding their application to machine learning.
 This book bridges that gap, linking these topics to their machine learning applications in an in-depth way.

-3. For a person who learns by example, there is a challenge in finding resources that provide both mathematical foundations and their applications in machine learning.
-The problem arises from the vastness of the field of machine learning, which borrows from multiple disciplines, making it difficult for a single resource to cover all the necessary topics comprehensively.

-4. Several books are recommended for different aspects of studying machine learning:
+2. Several books are recommended for different aspects of studying machine learning:

    - Basic Implementation & High-Level Understanding: "Hands on Machine Learning (2nd edition, Aurelien Geron)"
    - Math-Heavy Introduction: "Introduction to Statistical Learning (James et al.)"